FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure of the Torques and Stresses Within The Disk

 Fig.~\ref{fig:torque.profile} plots the azimuthally-and-vertically-averaged torques as a function of cylindrical radius $R$, now separating by components.
 We again in-code separate different contributions to the torques, so this is decomposing exactly the contributions to the torque seen by the gas cells.
 Specifically, we divide the acceleration (and therefore resulting torque) into several terms: the gravitational term (from all gravitational forces), the ``MHD'' term (from all MHD forces), the radiative term (from radiation pressure/photon momentum), the cosmic ray term (from cosmic ray pressure forces/scattering) and the viscous term (from physical molecular, atomic, and Spitzer-Braginskii viscosity).
 Since the computation of these terms is operator-split in { GIZMO}, their decomposition is straightforward here.\footnote{One caveat is that, given our hierarchical timestepping scheme, we must be careful to synchronize/drift the forces to the same instant in time in the outputs, rather than simply using the value from the last ``kick'' update for each cell.} The dominant component on-average at $r \ll $\,pc is clearly the ``MHD torque,'' which includes all the terms from the Riemann problem solved in-code (essentially, the sum of torques from magnetic stresses, thermal pressure gradients, kinetic/Reynolds stresses or winds/outflows, etc).
 This shows a very large variance and (per Fig.~\ref{fig:torque.map}) often local sign changes, but the {\em net} torque, azimuthally averaged, is negative (i.e.\ causing a net loss of angular momentum).
+The variation of the instantaneous torques in time (whether we consider a given location ${\bf x}$ or Lagrangian parcel) is comparable to their variation in space shown in Figs.~\ref{fig:torque.map}-\ref{fig:torque.profile}, and the variation of the spatially-averaged torque at a given annulus $R$ is a factor of a few, as the various ``bumps'' and ``dips'' seen in Fig.~\ref{fig:torque.profile} appear and disappear.

+Given these broad fluctuations, the range of torques are consistent with the measured instantaneous inflow rates at a given time and radius, to within a factor of a few.
+But since, as noted above, neither is in exact steady state and both show inhomogeneity in space and time, we do not expect perfect agreement.
+The agreement improves of course, as it must, if we average over time as well as space.